Document Actions

 Apply to Hunter-Bellevue School of Nursing

-• Register in advance for the National League for Nursing (NLN) RN Pre-Admission Exam (PAX-RN).
+- Register in advance for the National League for Nursing's Nursing Entrance Exam (NEX).
 Registration is open from early December to January.
 The exam should be taken by the end of February to be considered for Fall admission.

-• Currently, we recommend taking the exam remotely, as there are very limited options to take the exam in person at the Hunter College Testing Center (68th St Campus, Rm.
+- The exam may be taken remotely or in person at the Hunter College Testing Center (68th St Campus, Rm.
 150N).
 View Registration Details

 How Applications are Evaluated